alialaamoha/terraform_ec2_dev/README.md

 * Run ```aws_configure``` and establish your credentials and create you profile in ```.profile``` folder
 * Run a ```terraform_apply``` and wait 10 - 15 minutes
 * Profit

-#### Workers not joining the cluster
-* Ensure the workers are getting public IP addresses